Home / Itinerary

 Explore the Vast Gobi Desert and Populus Euphratica Forest in Xinjiang for Its Fascinating Endemics and Specials

 The dry weather has turned lots of places in Xinjiang into deserts, which account for two-thirds of the total desert area in China.
-Most of Xinjiang's territory is sparsely populated which makes it a paradise for wildlife.
+Most of Xinjiang's territory is sparsely populated, which makes it a paradise for wildlife.
 Thanks to the vast territory, multiple forms of topography, and various climate conditions, Xinjiang enjoys abundant living resources with about 4,000 kinds of plants and 704 vertebrate species, of which 116 species are under national key protection.

 Tour Info Sheet